The Japanese tech conglomerate announced on Tuesday that it plans to offload more than 198 million shares of T-Mobile stock worth about $21 billion.

-"Given the current situation where there is a concern for a second and third wave of spread of COVID-19, (SoftBank Group) believes that it needs to further enhance its cash reserves," the company said in a statement.
+“Given the current situation where there is a concern for a second and third wave of the spread of COVID-19, (SoftBank Group) believes that it needs to further enhance its cash reserves,” the company said in a statement.

 In April, Softbank made the surprise announcement that it would sell $41 billion worth of assets to buy back shares and slash debt.
 The announcement came as the Vision Fund and affiliated funds dragged SoftBank to historic operating losses for the year, because the values of Uber, WeWork and other portfolio companies cratered due to Covid-19.